 Over 90 feet long, the hourglass-shaped Monterey Bay Habitats exhibit highlights four different habitats within Monterey Bay.
 The exhibit is home to a colorful and complex array of marine creatures that live in the sandy seafloor, shale reefs, deep rocky reefs and wharf pilings.
 They include rockfishes, sevengill sharks, flatfishes, prehistoric-looking sturgeon, skates, rays and giant sea bass.
 Around the corner are touch pools, a wave crash passageway, walk-through aviary and intimate jewel case exhibits that invite visitors to take a closer look at wildlife found along central California’s coastline.

-The two-story Sea Otter exhibit is home to the only marine mammal residents at the Monterey Bay Aquarium, six female southern sea otters.
-Each otter was rescued by the Aquarium’s Sea Otter Program as an abandoned, injured or ill animal and was deemed non-releasable by the U.S. Fish and Wildlife Service.
+The two-story Sea Otter exhibit is home to the only marine mammal residents at the Monterey Bay Aquarium.
+Each rescued by the Aquarium’s Sea Otter Program as an abandoned, injured or ill animal and was deemed non-releasable by the U.S. Fish and Wildlife Service.
 Over time, they have become more than engaging ambassadors for their threatened species.
-They also serve as surrogate moms for stranded sea otter pups.
+The aquarium's otters are all female and also serve as surrogate moms for stranded sea otter pups.
 In that capacity, they play a vital role in sea otter recovery and nearshore ecosystems restoration efforts.
 Behind the scenes, the Aquarium’s resident sea otters and their predecessors have raised scores of orphaned pups, which are now back in the wild having babies of their own.
 The Aquarium’s sea otters rotate through the exhibit when they are not serving behind the scenes as surrogate mothers or companion animals to stranded pups.
 At the Sea Otter exhibit, visitors have the opportunity to watch them swim at the surface, including during feeding and training sessions.
 First-floor windows offer an underwater view of the most aquatic of the 13 global otter species.

 Splash Zone and Penguins